StorPool Release Notes¶

 There are two ways to provide configuration details:

-automatically generate addresses (based on the node’s
+• automatically generate addresses (based on the node’s SP_OURID):

-from ansible to provide necessary parameters for
+• from ansible to provide necessary parameters for net_helper genconfig

-directly by using
+• directly by using net_helper genconfig on a node

-on a nodeby manually constructing a configuration (perhaps based on the provided by genconfig)
+• by manually constructing a configuration (perhaps based on the provided by genconfig)

-directly, and providing all details as arguments.
+• by using net_helper applyifcfg directly, and providing all details as arguments.

 The primary use case for this instrument is to provide reproducible networking configuration by gluing all internally used tools for configuring the network by exposing all relevant options to the ansible configuration and provide idempotency for networking configuration.